Related links

 You have a duty to ensure your cat’s activities do not interfere with your neighbours or the environment.
 Encouraging a few simple lifestyle changes can prevent most common cat problems.

-• ensuring that your cat is well fed and watered,
+• ensure that their cat is well fed and watered

-• providing a comfortable indoor sleeping area and litter tray,
+• provide a comfortable indoor sleeping area and litter tray

-• keeping your cat and wildlife safe at night by confining your cat indoors,
+• keep their cat and wildlife safe at night by confining their cat indoors

-• having your cat desexed unless you intend undertaking controlled breeding,
+• have their cat desexed by four months of age unless they intend on undertaking controlled breeding

-• accepting responsibility when your cat is roaming outside, and
+• accept responsibility when their cat is roaming outside

-• placing at least two bells, preferably three, on your cat’s collar.
+• place at least two bells, preferably three, on their cat’s collar

 As with dogs, your cat must be microchipped and registered.